paracamplus/Yasmini/README.md

 ```

 Or (by compatibility with Jasmine) the last argument is a number of
 milliseconds that limits the duration of the expectation.
+This number
+corresponds to the `timeout` option and, by default, is set to 5
+seconds.

 The `verbose` option specifies verbosity.
 By default, it is inherited
 from the enclosing description.
 Its only purpose is to be inherited